iot-ensemble/public-web-docs/docs/tutorials/emotibit/emotibit-device-setup.md

 hide_table_of_contents: true
 ---

-## Connecting Emotibit's ESP32-based Board and Streaming Live Sensor Data with IoT Ensemble
+## Connecting Emotibit's ESP32-based Board and Streaming Live Sensor Data with Fathym OpenBiotech

 In this tutorial, we will be taking an [Emotibit](https://www.emotibit.com) (An ESP32-based health monitoring board), reading it's multiple sensor datastreams, and send real-time messages to IoT Ensemble.